ductrong1308/michalkvasnicak.github.io/_posts/2014-08-04-lazy-loading-images-using-angularjs.md

 There are multiple ways how to solve this efficiently.
 Here is one of simplest ones.

-In this solution I am using service which acts as registry for listeners and invokes all listeners when scroll/resize event is fired.
+In this solution I am using service which acts as a registry for listeners and invokes all listeners when scroll/resize event is fired.
 To invoke registered listeners only once we are simulating "scroll/resize stop" event using `timeout` so listeners are called when user stops scrolling/resizing window.